-• In understanding the importance of the committee's oversight role in respect of the environmental, social and governance (ESG) factors used in measuring the sustainability of an organisation, the Sustainability Disclosure Guidance and the Climate Change Disclosure Guidance developed by the JSE for listed companies to navigate the areas of sustainability were considered by the committee.
-Going forward ESG would be a standing agenda item for each meeting in order for the committee to focus on meaningful disclosure, the anticipation of risk and the identification of opportunities.
+In understanding the importance of the committee's oversight role in respect of the environmental, social and governance ('ESG') factors used in measuring the sustainability of an organisation, ESG was a standing agenda item for each meeting in order for the committee to focus on meaningful disclosure, the anticipation of risk and the identification of opportunities.
+An external service provider was appointed to assist the group in 2024 with commencing its ESG journey by developing a framework to ensure compliance required from an ESG reporting perspective.